RealHulubulu/openCVObjectDetectionRPi/README.md

 Each file is modular for easy use.
 There are comments in each to inform how to use each file.
-Additionally, there is a file sampleOfConsoleOutput.txt that shows a sample output in console for this project.
-The only particular thing is the yes or no input for both the calibration and objectDetection file.
-Look at code for details as it doesn't do input error handling.
+Additionally, there is a file sampleOfConsoleOutput.txt that shows a sample output in console for this project. .

+The calibration code starts off with taking a picture and uses that picture to calibrate the detection threshold.
+This works by prompting for user input from the console.
+It first asks for what object is being calibrated for in the picture.
+The objects accepted are listed in the objectIDToName file.
+You can also list out all of the detectable objects if the input is incorrect.
+The assumption is made that the user knows what input is to be used for calibration.
+Then the user is prompted to enter in the number of the object being used for calibration.
+After this, the user is asked if more objects are being used for calibration.
+The calibration code can take multiple objects as input for calibration.
+The suggestion is to use only one or two objects.

 The calibration portion of the code creates a detection threshold through an algorithm.
 If that threshold is not used, a default threshold is then used instead.
-It is set to .2 in the code as that is a reasonable minimum threshold for our purposes.
+It is set to .2 in the objectDetection code as that is a reasonable minimum threshold for our purposes.
 The .2 eliminates many of the false positives that occur.

 When running the object detection portion of the code found within the objectDetection.py file, it currently